-Where can I get help with the legal review?
+Where can I get help with the legal review for my Small OPO?

 The purpose of a legal review is to ensure that your offering materials are accurate and contain no errors or omissions.
 We realize crowdfunding is uncharted territory for many companies, so this review certifies the accuracy of your campaign materials.
 Your attorney can help you create your offering, provide legal advice on your capital raising strategies and marketing, and ultimately provide a stamp of approval on your campaign.
 If you would like us to refer you to an attorney who specializes in Small OPOs, please email email@example.com.